 Ruminations

-H. Bradlee Perry, former chairman of David L. Babson & Company and a member of Marble Harbor's Advisory Board writes Ruminations, a regular commentary containing his thoughts on investing and the business environment.
-An acclaimed writer and speaker, with a perspective honed by more than 50 years as a professional investor, Brad offers keen, independent insights into the challenges and opportunities we face in today's markets.
+H. Bradlee Perry, former chairman of David L. Babson & Company and member of Marble Harbor's Advisory Board, was an acclaimed writer and speaker, with a perspective honed by more than 50 years as a professional investor.
+One of his admirers, Warren Buffett, once quipped, “Mr. Perry and I think so much alike, it’s a little scary.
+He just expresses the thoughts better.”
+Brad offered keen, independent insights into the challenges and opportunities we face in investing that continue to resonate today.
+For more than a decade, Brad wrote Ruminations, a regular commentary containing his thoughts on investing and the business environment.
+We are happy to continue to share his thinking with you.

 May 2015